gmalim/NBA_analysis/README_MVP.md

 - All regressors are cross-validated by using training data and the *LeaveOneGroupOut* cross-validation scheme, where a group is defined as a single NBA season.
 - Validation curves are visualized.
-- Regression scores for all models are calculated and listed.
+- Regression metrics are calculated and listed for all models.

 ### 6. Model training and predictions

 - Models are fitted using training data, fitted models are used to predict test data.
+- Regression metrics are calculated and listed for all models.
 - Feature importances for Decision Tree ensemble models (e.g. Random Forest) are calculated and listed.
 - NBA player predictions for all models are listed.

-### 7. Final prediction

-- Probability scores for all NBA players are calculated for all models.
-- The NBA MVP candidates are predicted according to each player's median scoring rank over all models.
+- The NBA MVP candidates are defined according to their median prediction rank over all models.

 ## NBA MVP prediction 2018

 At the time of writing the NBA MVP for 2018 has not been awarded yet.
-The top-5 NBA MVP candidates for 2018, ordered according to the mean scoring rank of all models, are:
+The top-5 NBA MVP candidates for 2018, ordered according to the mean prediction rank over all models, are:

 1. ***James Harden*** (Mean scoring rank = 1, median score = 0.744)
 2. ***LeBron James*** (Mean scoring rank = 2, median score = 0.468)